The Cosmos

 Overview

 This page is my answer to that urge within me to understand the cosmos.
-Here I will explain why, in spite of my fascination with stars and planets, I did not end up a professional astronomer.
-I will also talk about some of the heavenly bodies that the Lord has seen fit to grace us with.
-I don't pretend to understand how they fit into the Greater Scheme of Things.
+Here, I will talk about planets, about stars and galaxies.
+I will mention nebulae, black holes and ideas about Little Green Men.
+I don't pretend to understand how they fit into the Greater Scheme of things such as life, death and salvation.
 Maybe someday we will all learn when God sets up His kingdom.
-But for now, I am simply satisfied that they are there.
+But for now, I am simply satisfied that they are up there.
 For the heavens truly do declare the glory of God.

 The Solar System

 Much has taken place since then.
-We have sent probes past every world in the solar system, and orbiters to four of them (soon to be five when MESSENGER settles in around Mercury).
+We have sent probes past every planet in the solar system, and orbiters to five of them (Mercury, Venus, Mars, Jupiter and Saturn).
 We know things we never dreamed about when I was young.
 And we are still learning more.
-Admittedly, quite a bit of the exploration is motivated by the search for extraterrestrial life, something I highly doubt we will find in our own local family (see the next section).
+Admittedly, quite a bit of the exploration is motivated by the search for extraterrestrial life, something I highly doubt we will find in our own local family (see the final section on this page).
 Nevertheless, much science continues to be performed.

 With the demotion of Pluto, the solar system has taken on an interesting symmetry.
 Here is a list of the planets and other objects, with links to individual pages that I have created for each one of them.